DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 If not already configured, [add an Azure Managed Identity to your microservice](managed-identity.md).

-## Request creation of Service Bus queues
+## Request creation of Service Bus queues, topics and subscriptions

+### For point-to-point queues

 For each queue required by your microservices, you will need:
 * A Service Bus queue for each environment